 13 Countries.
 3 Groups.
 1 Survey.

 In Japan, only the quantitative part of the survey was conducted.

 AD impacts up to 1 in every 5 children globally, with up to 40% estimated to have the moderate-to-severe disease1-8.
 It’s a long-term, often unpredictable disease, that can impact kids and teens living with it, and those around them, in various ways.
 So when it comes to managing life with AD, different people can be on different pages.

-Doctors and specialists often focus on symptoms and treatment.
+Doctors and specialists often focus on signs, symptoms and treatment.
 Parents and caregivers often focus on their day-to-day well-being and routines.
 Kids and teens just want to focus on living their lives.

 By taking into account all of these perspectives, we have an opportunity to better understand the full impact of AD, and bring positive change to the lives of kids and teens living with this chronic disease, as well as their families.

 “By pausing to consider the different experiences between these three distinct groups of people, we can uncover the gaps in conversation.
 We hope, in time, to close these gaps through better dialogue—enabling the best AD care possible for kids and teens.”

 Dr Stephan Weidinger, Professor and Vice Director, Department of Dermatology and Allergy, University Hospital Kiel, Germany